 Before your Competition or Clinic, you’ll need to do these things (please note, you will find all necessary show- and event-related forms on our Forms + Documents page):

 1. Fulfill Insurance Requirements:

-Show organizers will need to obtain insurance for any ODS Show or Event 6 weeks before the event.
+Show and Event organizers will need to obtain insurance for any ODS Show or Event 6 weeks before the event.
 Please read the insurance packet provided by the ODS Insurance Agent and the ODS Handbook chapter about Insurance.
-Liability Waivers and Accident Forms are also found on this page.
+Insurance Application, Liability Waivers, and Accident Forms are found under Forms and Documents.

 Note: if your show is ODS approved, you will be expected to meet certain Prize List requirements.
 Please review the ODS Show Standards and League Show Participation fee instructions carefully.

-ODS does not keep a list – however, you can find these up to date information about show officials on the USDF website.
+ODS does not keep a list – however, you can find up to date information about show officials on the USDF website – use link below.
 ODS may have resources for schooling/practice show judge ideas, or you can check the latest issue of Flying Changes in their service director.

 Where to Advertise your Competition

-Social Media – the ODS Facebook Calendar Page is automatically fed by the ODS Calendar, however, you may want to request additional promotion (by sending an e-mail to the ODS Office) and to also add and promote your event on the USDF Region 6 and Individual Chapter Pages.
-Promotion done on the ODS Facebook Page automatically feeds our Twitter.
+Social Media – the ODS Facebook Calendar Page is automatically fed by the ODS Calendar, however, you may want to request additional promotion (by sending an e-mail to ODSinfo@oregondressage.com) and to also add and promote your event on the USDF Region 6 and Individual Chapter Pages.

 Other places in our area to advertise:

-These forms are due within 2 weeks after the event to the ODS office.
+These forms are due within 2 weeks after the show/ event to ODS.
 ODS files reports on behalf of all of our organization – all ODS chapters, committees, high school teams.
 These forms are necessary to protect 501(c)3 status and go to Oregon Dept. of Justice as well as the IRS.

-If you are considering hiring a non-US person for a chapter or other ODS event, you must clear this with the office or ODS Treasurer first.
+If you are considering hiring a non-US person for a chapter or other ODS event, you must clear this with ODS or the ODS Treasurer first.
 There are strict legal requirements involved in hiring a non-US person.
 This needs to be verified BEFORE you make any agreement to hire that person.

 A non-US person is someone who is not normally resident in the USA.
 The requirements are: